Job Title: Skill Trainer Assessor – IT

 Preparing the apprentice and/or work-based learner for successful achievement in their required assessments.

-Your main duties and responsibilities will include, but will not be limited to the following areas:
+Your main duties and responsibilities will include, but will not be limited to:

 - To be responsible for an agreed case-load of apprentices/work based-learners and to develop, plan and deliver quality assessment to meet the requirements of the qualification or apprenticeship framework/standard.